strarsis/github-api-tags-full/README.md

 API
 ---
 Note that this module has to make one Github API call per tag in order to retrieve the commit details.
+You may want to auth (see [github authentication](https://github.com/mikedeboer/node-github#authentication)) to use bigher API rate limits.

 Usage
 -----